 Meantime, thanks for the support and feel free to let me know what's on your mind, anytime.

 Custom for M.C.
 Taylor of Hiss Golden Messenger, based on Paul McCartney's main RAM-era strap.
-An interpretation really, as I only had a few decent 1971-72 photos to work from.
-But I think I got it right.
-The vintage buckle took a couple of weeks to find, and then needed to be stripped and re-patined.
+As always, it's more an interpretation, working from the broad details of a few 1971-72 photos.
+I think I got it right.
+The vintage buckle took a couple of weeks to find, and needed to be stripped and lightly re-patinated.